 Whether exploring how pre-sales or existing customers interact with your teams, processes and solutions, working across multiple channels / functions helps identify key transition points where customers can get lost “off road”(noted here in red diamonds).
 Anticipate what process bumps and information pot holes exist and fix them.

 - (re)organizing the information for insights, (here by separating into communication channels you do and do not cannot control).

 - highlighting transition points where there’s a risk of losing prospects.

 Bonus Customer Journey Examples!

-Joyce Hostyn of Designing Change has some great examples of customer journey maps including an interesting format from Lego called the “customer experience wheel”.
-Be inspired to design a “WOW” moment.
+Joyce Hostyn of Designing Change has some examples of customer journey maps including an interesting format from Lego called the “customer experience wheel”.
+Be inspired to design in a “WOW” moment.

 Next Steps in Customer Journey Mapping

 So where do you want to go from here?

 - Template for Creating B2B Customer Persona a prerequisite to journey mapping